kumar303/ezboot/README.rst

 * You can use a config file for everything
 * Frictionless convention over configuration

 Do you really need this?
 Probably not!
+``ezboot`` is intended for B2G platform developers.
-You should try the `Firefox OS Simulator`_ first.
-There are some device interaction features coming very soon to the simulator (such as Push To Device) that will hopefully make this script obsolete.
+If you are a B2G **app** developer you should try the `Firefox OS Simulator`_ first because that will have better features for you (such as Push To Device).

 Requirements: